 Change in legal requirements

-The National Pension Insurance Funds (AP Funds) Act’s new investment rules for AP1 state that:
+The Public Pension Funds (AP Funds) Act’s new investment rules for AP1 state that:

 - Investment decisions may not be influenced by government policies, whether industrial or economic.